jonmessier/Project-1-Example/README.md

 ## Machine Learning Models/Evaluation

-The evaluation showed a preference to the ____ Machine Learning Model
+The evaluation showed a preference to the Random Forest Tree Machine Learning Model

 ## Recomendations
-Based on the evaluation of the models used, the recomendation to use a Random Forest REgression model tuned for max_depth to aid in Outlet_Sales.
+Based on the evaluation of the models used, the recomendation to use a Random Forest Regression model tuned for max_depth to aid in Outlet_Sales.
 This recomendation is based on the 60% fit to the test data.

 ## Limitations
 1) Without directly communicating with the dataset owner, it is difficult to interpret some of the features.  `Item_Visibility` for example is simply a number, does a lower or high number mean the item is more visible?
 Communication with stakeholders is key to modeling and understanding datasets.